DeterminateSystems/determinate-nix-action/README.md

 > [!IMPORTANT]
 > If you use [FlakeHub], you need to add a `permissions` block like the one in the example above or else Determinate Nix can't authenticate with FlakeHub or [FlakeHub Cache][cache].

-## 📌 Version Pinning: Lock It Down!
+## 📌 Version pinning: lock it down!

-### Why Pin Your Action?
+### Why pin your Action?

 Unlike `DeterminateSystems/nix-installer-action`, we fully support explicit version pinning for maximum consistency.
-This action is **automatically tagged** for every Determinate Nix release, giving you complete control over your CI environment:
+This Action is **automatically tagged** for every Determinate Nix release, giving you complete control over your CI environment:

 📍 Pinning to `DeterminateSystems/determinate-nix-action@v3.5.2` guarantees: